deepgram/kur/docs/source/specification.rst

 	  it is a JSON file containing a single JSON list; each element in the list is treated as a case-insensitive vocabulary word.
 If a list, each element of the list is treated as a case-insensitive word.
+	- ``samples``: None, int, or str (default: None).
+Allows downselection of available samples.
+If this is None, no downselection is used.
+If this is an integer, then only the first ``samples`` samples will be kept.
+This can also be specified as a range ``123-456`` to keep the 333 samples from 123 through 455.
+You can also omit the second range to use all samples to the end of the file, as in ``123-``.
+Percentages are allowed as well by *appending* a single percent sign to the end of the string, as in:
+	  ``10%``, ``20-30%``, ``90-%``.

   The speech recognition supplier will produce the following data sources that you can use in your model: